myyat/hotel-booking-system-ba/docs/user-stories.md

   When the user cancels the booking after the allowed cancellation period
   Then the system rejects the cancellation and displays a message "This booking cannot be cancelled at this time"

+- Given the user cancels the booking within the allowed cancellation period When the system processes the refund
+  The system issues the refund
+  And notifies the traveler via email and in-app notification